The Crazies (1973 film): Production

+The closing credits song, "Heaven Help Us", performed by Beverly Bremers, was the first recorded song written by Melissa Manchester with lyricist Carole Bayer Sager.

 Reception

 Box office

 The film did not have a wide release, instead playing in a limited number of theaters before opening in a different market.
 Romero later claimed he felt that the major reason The Crazies failed at the box office was due to poor distribution.
 He stated that Hessel made a true attempt to adequately market the film, including releasing it under a variety of titles in different parts of the country, but that it never managed to catch the public's eye.

 Critical reception

-On the review aggregator website Rotten Tomatoes, The Crazies holds an approval rating of 65% with an average rating of 5.44/10, based on 23 reviews.
+On the review aggregator website Rotten Tomatoes, The Crazies holds an approval rating of 68% based on 28 reviews.
 The website's critical consensus reads, "The Crazies isn't top-shelf Romero, but its blend of genre thrills and social subtext should still be enough to satisfy discerning horror fans."
-On Metacritic, it has a weighted average score of 63 out of 100, based on 6 critic reviews, indicating "generally favorable reviews."
+On Metacritic, it has a weighted average score of 63 out of 100, based on 6 critic reviews, indicating "generally favorable reviews".